 Using a menstrual cup: everything you need to know

-For many menstruators " especially in the United States where tampons and pads make up the bulk of our "how to period" curriculum " the thought of using a menstrual cup can feel completely foreign and even daunting.
+For many menstruators "especially in the United States where tampons and pads make up the bulk of our "how to period" curriculum" the thought of using tampon alternatives, like a menstrual cup, can feel completely foreign and even daunting.
 A few FAQs that may have run through your mind:

 • How does it even work?